gdiaz384/py3translationServer/README.md

         - Check the value of `content` for the rawText and translated pairs.
     - Since empty cache.csv files are not written to disk by default, there are some obscure bugs related to `/getCache` when trying to fetch it without first creating it.
         - cache.csv can be created with `/saveCache` or a translation event after `defaultSaveCacheInterval` has passed.
-        - One way never trigger these errors is to invoke `/saveCache`, wait a few seconds, and then `/getCache` to sure cache.csv actually exists before attempting to fetch it.
+        - One way to never trigger these errors is to invoke `/saveCache`, wait a few seconds, and then `/getCache` to sure cache.csv actually exists before attempting to fetch it.
         - Examples of improper usage:
             - Load a new model and immediately invoke `/getCache` before triggering any translation events.
             - Save as above, but not waiting until after at least one `defaultSaveCacheInterval` has passed to trigger a translation event or `/saveCache` before invoking `/getCache`.